pantheon-systems/documentation/source/content/cookies.md

 ## Setting Cookies for Platform Domains

 Setting cookies for the `pantheonsite.io` bare domain is not supported, as this would force all sites on the platform to read cookies from all other sites.
-However, you can set cookies for platform domains (e.g. `dev-site-name.pantheonsite.io`) and custom domains (e.g. `example.com`, `xyz.example.com`).
+However, you can set cookies for platform domains (for example `dev-site-name.pantheonsite.io`) and custom domains (for example `example.com`, `xyz.example.com`).

 ## Cookie Size Limit

-The Pantheon Edge size limit for Cookies is 10K.
-Any larger cookies are dropped, and the request is processed as if there was no cookie sent.
-The header `X-Cookies-Dropped: 1` is added to the request and response, indicating that they have been truncated.
+The Pantheon Edge size limit for cookies is 10KB.
+Cookies larger than this size are dropped, and the request is not completely processed.
+The header `X-Cookies-Dropped: 1` is added to the request and response, indicating that the action has been truncated.

 Knowing this, you can choose to configure your code to listen for this header and respond, with a custom error page for example.